Susan Weidman Schneider: Jewish and Female: Choices and Changes in Our Lives Today (1984)

 In this book, Weidman Schneider proposes ideas on how Jewish traditions and beliefs can be integrated into a modern lifestyle.
 She discusses issues such as Jewish law, marriage, women's bodies, divorce, children and male-dominated rituals.
 Throughout the text, women's voices are incorporated and the book includes a 90-page "networking directory" of Jewish women's organizations.

 Intermarriage: The Challenge of Living with Differences between Christians and Jews (1989)

 In her second book, Susan Weidman Schneider discusses possibilities to build a successful interfaith marriage whilst not attempting to erase differences.

 Head and Heart: A Woman’s Guide to Financial Independence (1991)

 In her third book, that Weidman Schneider co-authored with Arthur B.C.
 Drache, she gives advice to women on financial security, the economic aspects of relationships, divorce, widowhood, and responsibility for dependents.

 Awards and honours

-Susan Weidman Schneider has been awareded several prizes for her work on Lilith and her activism.
+Susan Weidman Schneider has been awarded several prizes for her work on Lilith and her activism.